-Meets regularly on Tuesdays, from 6:30 to 9:20 pm, from May 27 through July 24.
-Please note that classes that would ordinarily be held on July 15 and July 22 will instead be held, respectively, on Thursday, June 12, and Thursday, June 26, from 6:30 to 9:20 pm.
+Meets regularly on Tuesdays, from 6:30 to 9:20 pm, from May 31 through July 26.
+Please note that classes that would ordinarily be held on June 14 and June 21 will instead be held, respectively, on Thursday, June 9, and Thursday, July 14, from 6:30 to 9:20 pm.
 As an accommodation for any students unable to attend the classes on the changed dates, those classes will be video-recorded.
 There will be an in-class final exam to be scheduled during the examination period (August 1 to 5).

 An examination of the ethical obligations of lawyers, with a primary focus on the ABA Model Rules of Professional Conduct, a version of which has been adopted in most states (all except for California) and Washington, D.C.

 The textbook information on this page was provided by the instructor.
 Students should use this information when considering purchases from the AU Campus Store or other vendors.
 Students may check to determine if books are currently available for purchase online.